pfinal-nc/pfinal-nc.github.io/docs/golang/Go-Error-Handling-Best-Practices-2025-Complete-Guide.md

   - api
 keywords:
   - go error handling best practices 2025
+  - go error handling best practices
+  - go (golang) error handling
-  - golang error handling
+  - golang error handling patterns
   - go errors
+  - go 1.21 error handling
   - error wrapping
   - custom errors
   - sentinel errors
   - go production error handling
+  - go error handling in microservices
   - go logging and errors
+  - go error handling logging and tracing
 ---

-# Go Error Handling Best Practices 2025: Complete Guide
+# Go (Golang) Error Handling Best Practices 2025: Complete Guide

 Error handling is one of the most important parts of Go programming – and also one of the easiest to get wrong.
 In 2025, with Go 1.21+ and an increasingly mature ecosystem, we finally have a set of battle‑tested patterns